Signal Aspects and Indications — Principal Running Signals

 A home signal at Caution indicates that the train may have to stop on the line before leaving the block, or that the train has to slow down to a particular speed in order for the starter signal at the entrance to the next block to shift to Proceed.
 A home signal is also set at Caution for temporary or permanent speed restrictions within station limits.
 An optional (electric) numeric display on the post of this signal is usually an indication of the platform to which the train will be routed.

-For stations with multiple lines where a train may be received (i.e., main running line and loop lines), normally home signals are provided either in sets in semaphore signalling (as many as the number of receiving lines), or with route indicators ('feathers') in colour-light signalling, just before the diverging points to the various lines, to indicate for which line the points have been set for the train to be received.
-In semaphore signalling, the main line home signal is placed above any others; the lower signals refer to lines diverging to the left or right of the main line according to their position with respect to the main signal.
+For stations with multiple lines where a train may be received (i.e., main running line and loop lines), normally home signals are provided with route indicators (‘feathers’) just before the diverging points to the various lines, to indicate for which line the points have been set for the train to be received.
+In semaphore signalling as many number of sets as the number of receiving lines is to be provided.

 Outer (Outer Home)